FernandesMF/lambda_deploy/README.md

 # lambda_deploy
-A python script to help deploying fynctions to aws lambda
+A python script to help deploying functions to aws lambda

 ## Intended use
 I created this code to make it easier to upload code to a lambda instance in aws.